ttappr/nicktracker/README.md

 retain just enough info on users to jog my memory, it would help.
 So that's how this addon came about.

+In most IRC channels, people tend to prefer to keep the same nick and not change them to help the continuity of social interaction; however, there are channels where this isn't always the case, and there are individuals in any channel that don't seem to get how keeping an identifiable regular nick helps this continuity - or they prefer to interrupt it for whatever reason.

 If I found myself talking to someone and I sensed they expected me to know we had talked before, but I couldn't figure out who they were because they'd used another nick that day, I could use the `/DBWHO` feature to get a listing